 One Step to a Better Quality of Life

 Living with the symptoms of gum disease is almost certainly more uncomfortable than any gum disease treatment Dr. Clagett will provide.
-His gentle and expert technique means that you can get the care you need — and protect your smile for years to come — without pain or worry.
+His gentle technique means that you can get the care you need — and protect your smile for years to come — without pain or worry.

 As you consider your options, we encourage you to get in touch with Clagett Periodontics.
 Ask questions, talk to us about our work, and come to see us to learn more.
 We look forward to helping you feel better and smile more confidently.